 Factors that can help determine whom to Hire

 Choosing between hiring a Civil Engineer over a Structural Engineer will depend mostly on the type of structure, geographical location of the project and other engineering project design and evaluations requirements.

 The type of project would determine your requirements in choosing an engineer.
 You would choose the services of a Civil Engineer for designs and plans for site grading, retaining walls, drainage and sewer, stormwater, and septic tanks.

 However, Structural Engineers are typically required for new custom homes, multi-family and condominium structures, remodel or additions to existing structures, decks and patios, accessory dwelling units, ground-up commercial and mixed-use buildings.
 Large infrastructure projects such as dams and bridges will require a Structural Engineer.

 The geographical location of your project will determine the responsibility of your engineering design and implementation needs.
-State and local ordinances will specify your requirements, depending on the type, size, use and location of your structure.
-California may require a Structural Engineer for a certain project and for any other state, a Civil engineer may suffice.
+State and local ordinances will specify your requirements, depending on the type, size, use, and location of your structure.
+California may require a Structural Engineer for a certain project but for any other state, a Civil engineer may suffice.

 Most of California is sitting on seismically active zones.
 A Structural Engineer is required for seismic retrofit and soft story retrofit projects and could be mandatory, voluntary or triggered (when a building is sold or undergoes a substantial renovation) with ordinances varying depending on the area covered by your project.

 Some structures may not even need the services of both Civil and Structural Engineers depending on the building official that has jurisdiction, example of these are agricultural buildings of wood frame construction and interior alterations or additions to a building that does not affect the safety of the building.

 3. Other engineering project design and evaluations requirements